-In 1899, Valdemar Poulsen, a Danish inventor, developed a device to record sound on steel wire magnetically.
+In 1899, Valdemar Poulsen, a Danish inventor, developed a device to magnetically record sound on steel wire.
 He patented it and named it the Telegraphone.

-The steel wire was wrapped around a metal cylinder, which was limiting its length since it didn’t have a reel-to-reel wire transport system.
+That initial version of a sound recorder had the steel wire wrapped around a metal cylinder.
+Unfortunately, that limited its length since it didn’t have a reel-to-reel wire transport system.

 Later, Poulsen’s company made a version of a dictating machine that used reel-to-reel wire.

-By 1947, wire recorders where common for all sorts of audio recording.
+By 1947, wire recorders were common for all sorts of audio recording.